 |Allegra with the map.|

-In 2001, LEGO decided to enter the growing build-a-figure market by creating a toyline tying into and financing a new upcoming science fiction program: Galidor: Defenders of the Outer Dimension.
 Created by Thomas W. Lynch, the series focused on average teenager, Nick Bluetooth (named for Danish king Harald Bluetooth and originally named Christian by Lynch, played by Matthew Ewald), who had been having strange dreams about a completely different place.
 He was given an electronic map that led him to a spaceship called the Egg that took him and his best friend, Allegra Zane (Marie-Marguerite Sabongui), to the Outer Dimension—the place from Nick’s dreams.
 It turned out that Nick’s father, Samuel (Randy Thomas), had created the Egg and had adventures in the Outer Dimension where he met Nick’s mother, Queen Riana (Tara Leigh).
 He was brought to the Outer Dimension to help stop the invasion forces of the sinister Gorm (performed by Derrick Damon Reeve and Steven P. Park, voiced by Ian Finlay), a former royal advisor who was banished and spent his time amassing a huge army and conquering various worlds; leaving a wasteland in his wake.
 However, in order to conquer Galidor, Gorm must find and assemble a shattered key that will open a gateway to that world.

 |Promo shot of Euripidies, Allegra, Nick, Jens and Nepol by the Egg.|

 Galidor: Defenders of the Outer Dimension debuted on FOX on February 9, 2002.
 It was one of the last programs to debut as part of the Fox Kids programming block, which was replaced by the 4Kids Entertainment-produced FoxBox that September.
 Along with LEGO, the show was produced by CinéGroup and the Tom Lynch Company.
-The series was filmed digitally to reduce the time required to add in the computer-generated imagery.
+It was filmed digitally to reduce the time required to add in the necessary computer-generated imagery.
 It was also filmed in a wide aspect ratio, although only the previews were broadcast as such.
 The series was written by Lynch, along with Chad Fiveash, Damian Kindler, Erik Saltzgaber, Jonas E. Agin, Tom Chehak, Alex Epstein, Shari Goodhartz, Vijal Patel, Terry Saltsman and James Patrick Stoteraux, with music composed by Andrew R. Powell.

 Unfortunately, Galidor failed on two fronts.
 Not only did the show underperform in the ratings, but the toyline was selling poorly.
 This was due in large part to LEGO’s miscalculation of making the toys incompatible with other LEGO sets and doing away with the construction style they were best known for.
 Only 15 of 17 planned sets were made before sales saw the line cancelled.
 Without the toys to draw revenue from and the ending of Fox Kids, Galidor ended on a cliffhanger after two seasons; which aired without a break in between.
 Reruns would air on ABC Family following its conclusion.